 JCPenney, in addition to selling name-brand sneakers, had a produced a private-label sneaker with the ankle patch that read "JCP Air Cooled."

 A brand of sneakers sold by the P. N. Hirsch department store chain.
 P. N. Hirsch is no more... they were absorbed by Dollar General Corporation in 1983.

 Yet another brand of Chuck Clones.
 I (Charlie) remember having a pair when I was a kid.

 are a brand of sneakers that have been mentioned several times by site visitors.
 Red Ball Jets were made from 1951 to 1971, then the sneakers were discontinued.
+They were mentioned in the 1968 Consumer Reports review of kids' sneakers.
 Red Ball, Inc., continued in the footwear business for many years, but without any sneakers in their product line.
 They eventually became part of LaCrosse Footwear.

 are yet another brand of Chuck Clones mentioned by visitors by this Web site.
 One reader sent me a poignant tale of the indignity of having to wear Scats as a young boy.